 try-catch statement to enter a valid integer number in certain range: https://youtu.be/0WLRjNcSh3I.

-try-catch construction is used to capture and handle exceptions (errors) during program execution.
+try-catch construction is used to intercept and handle exceptions (errors) during the program execution.

 In programming, exceptions are a notification of an event that violates the normal operation of a program.
 Such exceptional events interrupt the execution of the program, and it is looking for something to process the situation.
 If it does not find it, the exception is printed on the console.
 If found, the exception is processed, and the program continues its normal execution.
 After a while, we'll see how this happens.

 When an exception is found (e.g. when we divide an integer by zero), it is said that the exception was "thrown" (throw exception).

 When the exception is handled and a piece of program logic recovers the program execution from the problem, we say the we "catch the exception".

 try-catch construction in C# has different forms, but for now we will use the most basic of them:

 We have a piece of code (sequence of commands) inside the

 try block.
 If this code runs normally (without errors), all the commands in the

 try blocks are executed.
 If some of the commands in the

 try block throw and exception (in case of an error), the code execution is stopped, and the